Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 One year for Halloween I made a "Spooky Tree" door decoration that was a huge hit with everyone who saw it, and it barely cost me anything!
 I wish I had a photo to show you, but hopefully you can picture it in your head.

 For making graveyard tombstones, instead of buying them at the dollar stores, I made mine out of old pieces of plywood.
 My husband had some old pieces of plywood laying around.
-So I spray painted the outline of the tombstone on the plywood and my husband used his saw and cut them out, then I spray painted them with black paint.

 When my pink flamingos faded I decided to spray paint them black for Halloween decoration.
 Sorry the picture is a little blurry.